How to Get Started

 Likely you've dieted many times throughout your life, only to have the lost pounds return – and then some.
 What have been your attempts in the past year?
 To qualify for weight-loss surgery, you must be able to show a supervised, documented attempt to lose weight through diet and exercise in the past year.
 Further documentation may be needed by your particular insurance company.

 - Contact your insurance provider.

 If you have health insurance, you'll want to make sure your insurance company covers weight-loss surgery and what's involved to ensure coverage.
 Typically insurance companies require that you meet certain medical indications.
 Download the Insurance Worksheet to for a list of questions to ask your insurance provider.
-You'll gain a better understanding of this at the Free Informational Session.
+You'll gain a better understanding of this at the Free Informational Seminar.
 Know, too, that some patients choose to pay for weight-loss surgery themselves.
 Sanford's Patient Financial Services can help with financial questions and arrangements.